eborden/JS-Pattern-Matching/README.md

 }
 ```

 The implicit value is obvious in left hand assignment.
-It is the value of "i".
+It is the value of ```i```.
 With a destructured statement the value is less implicit, but logical to infer.

 ```
 console.log([a, b] = [1, 2]);//[1, 2]